xer34/Word-Guess-Game/README.md

 This game is useful to learn the principals of javascript arrays, functions, statements, and loops.
 It is also useful to begin learning about the power of objects.

-This project is not available for additional contribution from the github community, however Kyle Rosenmeyer may be contacted through his website for help or questions regarding the project.
+This project is not available for additional contribution from the github community, however Alex may be contacted through his website for help or questions regarding the project.

 More information: